Pakistan: What's fueling child sexual abuse in Punjab? – DW – 07/25/2023

 But the latest report has called into question the effectiveness of these laws.

-After every incident of child abuse, the debate in the South Asian country focuses on the government's inefficiency to act against the perpetrators of the crime.
+After incidents of child abuse, the debate in Pakistan focuses on the government's inefficiency in acting against the perpetrators of the crime.

 But activists say the larger issue of child protection is missing from the public discussion.

-They also stress that domestic sexual abuse of children is also a taboo subject in the country.
+They also stress that domestic sexual abuse of children is a taboo subject in Pakistan.

 Who are the perpetrators?

-In a number of child sexual abuse cases, the perpetrators are either relatives, teachers or clerics, said Sidra Humayun, a Lahore-based expert on sexual and gender-based violence issues.
+In a number of cases of child sexual abuse, the perpetrators are either relatives, teachers or clerics, said Sidra Humayun, a Lahore-based expert on sexual and gender-based violence issues.

 When a child informs their parents about such abuse, the parents often don't believe them, which badly affects the confidence of the child.

-"Children are also gullible and can be lured into obeying the orders of a perpetrator," Humayun noted.
+"Children are also gullible and can be lured into obeying the orders of a perpetrator," Humayun said.

-Farzana Bari, an Islamabad-based activist, says that children can by easily coerced or threatened.
+Farzana Bari, an Islamabad-based activist, told DW that children can be easily coerced or threatened.

-This is one of the factors that make them vulnerable to such attacks, she told DW, adding that a lack of monitoring of places like religious seminaries and jails also makes it possible for perpetrators to target children.
+This is one of the factors that make them vulnerable to such attacks, Bari said.
+A lack of monitoring of places such as religious seminaries and detention centers also makes it possible for perpetrators to target children, she added.

 What's needed to tackle the problem?